pramodsreek/stay-at-home-network/README.md

 2. Register Supporter

-Test: The user enters data to register.
+Test Case: The user enters data to register.

 Status: Failed (A number of actions displayed)